rakudo/rakudo/README.md

 ### Multiple backends at the same time

-By supplying combinations of backends to the --backends flag, you can get two or three backends built in the same prefix.
-The first backend you supply in the list is the one that gets the "perl6" name as a symlink, all backends are installed as perl6-\*.
+By supplying combinations of backends to the `--backends` flag, you can get two or three backends built in the same prefix.
+The first backend you supply in the list is the one that gets the `perl6` name as a symlink, and all backends are installed seperately as `perl6-m`, `perl6-p`, or `perl6-j` for Rakudo on MoarVM, Parrot, or JVM respectively.

-The format for the --backends flag is:
+The format for the `--backends flag` is:

     $ perl Configure.pl --backends=moar,parrot
     $ perl Configure.pl --backends=parrot,moar,jvm